tram-tr/duckytype/README.md

-# Duckytype
+# Meattype

 A simple typing test program implemented in C

-Duckytype allows you to practice typing by displaying random paragraphs and measuring your typing speed.
+Meattype allows you to practice typing by displaying random paragraphs (of different types of meat...) and measuring your typing speed.